napframework/nap-docs/app/manual/11_faq.md

 # What editor should I use? {#editor_pref}

 We generally recommend using [CLion](https://www.jetbrains.com/clion/) on both Linux and Windows.
 But my personal favorite is [Visual Studio](https://visualstudio.microsoft.com/) together with [Visual Assist](https://www.wholetomato.com/) on Windows; it's in my DNA - fast, complete, great debugger, pretty.
-But many in our team switched completely to Linux and are not coming back - their words not mine..
+But most in our team switched completely to Linux and are not coming back - their words not mine..

 Also: don't generate 2 profiles at the same time in CLion, for example `Debug` & `Release`.
 Choose one *or* generate them one after the other - something in our build scripts prevents profiles from being generated at the same time in CLion and we haven't figured out what exactly.